For National Library Week: It's About Public Good

 I devoured most of the works of Heinrich Böll, the German post-World War II novelist.
 I read fat biographies of Maud Gonne and Agatha Christie.
 Short story collections.
 Novellas.
 Novels galore.
 I wept when I read "The Well of Loneliness," a heartbreaking and previously banned love story about an illicit and banned lesbian relationship—a topic and a lifestyle that were taboo and illegal in 1980s Ireland.

-Financially, I no longer need to borrow books that other people have read before me, where someone has left light pencil marks in the margins or cookie crumbs in the crevices.
+I'm still an avid reader, but these days, I no longer need to borrow books that other people have read before me, where someone has left light pencil marks in the margins or cookie crumbs in the crevices.